 A single-offer gating system designed for plug-in deployment in commerce platforms.
-Combines a 60-minute Golden Hour mechanic with a Host/Vassal network architecture — and ships in dual operating modes with a full licensing legal framework.
+Combines a session-bounded activation mechanic with a network-level seller architecture — and ships in dual operating modes with a full licensing legal framework.

 Demo A (visual mockup), Demo B (functional with ROI calculator), Demo C (synthetic case study, three buyer types), Demo D (Small Seller Transformation, 90-day narrative).